isabellacarrero-baptista/inst326_final_project/README.md

 >`python3 second_version.py` if using mac.

 then you play the game by choosing the actions mentioned! <br>
-We expect a text / string based input with some examples including 'play', 'slap', 'skip'.
+We expect a text / string based input with some examples including 'play', 'slap', 'skip'. <br>
+Also an integar input regarding the card pile and spit pile.

 Make sure you are in `inst326_final_project\project`